mui/toolpad/docs/data/toolpad/building-ui/canvas-and-inspector.md

 To build your application's UI, drag the mouse over the component library to open the drawer.
 Click on a component and drag it over the canvas.
 The canvas will highlight the location where a component can be dropped.
-Release the mouse to place the component in the canvas.
+Release the mouse to place the component on the canvas.

 ### Selecting components